-In the past, the trust of a non-resident settlor was broadly tax-exempt in Israel (excluding Israeli assets); however, with Amendment no. 197 to the Income Tax Ordinance, the legislator repealed the tax arrangement applicable to a foreign-settlor trust and instead added two classes of trusts:
+If previously, the trust of a non-resident settlor was tax-exempt in Israel in a broad manner (except vis-à-vis Israeli assets), under Amendment 197 of the Income Tax Ordinance, the legislator repealed the tax arrangement applicable to a foreign settlor trust and added, instead, two classes of trusts:

-Yanay Noyman, CPA (Jurist), specializes in trust taxation and oversaw trust taxation cases, both while working at the Israeli Income Tax Authority, and later as a representative of trusts before the Israeli Tax Authority.
-The firm advises trust settlors, trustees, and beneficiaries on proper planning and establishment of trusts, uses of trusts, trust management, and aspects of trust taxation, including reaching solutions and complex trust structures, and arranging tax liabilities with the Tax Authority.
+Yanay Noyman, CPA (Jurist), specializes in trust taxation and has handled trust taxation issues while serving at the Israel Income Tax Authority and later, as a representative of trusts before the Israel Tax Authority.
+Our Firm counsels tax settlors, trustees, beneficiaries on the appropriate planning and formation of trusts, the use of trusts, trust management, and tax aspects of trusts, including advice and arranging complex trust structures, and settling tax liabilities before the Israel Tax Authority.

 Please contact us by phone: +97237737070 or by email: email@example.com